osaroo3/django_restaurant_ci_project4/README.md

 ### Logout page

-A logged in user can log out by clicking the log out button on the nav bar.
+A logged in user can log out by clicking the logout button on the navbar.
 This action takes the user to the sign out page to get confirmation before the user is logged out.

 ![Logout page](staticfiles/images/readme-images/log-out.png)